 You’ll see the task of recovery before you.

 You’ll choose to rise to the challenge.

-You’ll get to know the folks at FEMA, the SBA.
+You’ll get to know the folks at FEMA, maybe the SBA.

 You’ll draw strength from the shared experience of neighbors, friends, family, strangers.

 You’ll pull on boots and rubber gloves and fortitude you didn’t know you possessed.

 You’ll understand hard work.
 Recovery takes time and tests the patience and perseverance of even the strongest of souls.

 You’ll fight with your spouse because you’ve never experienced this kind of stress.

 You’ll hate yourself some days for the despair you let creep in.